ibm-ecosystem-engineering/envizi-data-hierarchy-blog/2-create-and-load-data-via-ui/readme.md

 ## Objective

-The objective of this blog is to create an Org Hierarchy as like the below with a group, 2 sub groups, 4 locations and 6 accounts through the Envizi console UI.
+The objective of this article is to create an Org Hierarchy as like the below with a group, 2 sub groups, 4 locations and 6 accounts through the Envizi console UI.
 Then load some sample data into the accounts and view the Account Summary and emissions details.

 <img src="images/00-org-hiearchy.png">